lellimecnar/lellimecnar.github.io/_costuming/imperial-officer/patterns.md

 ### Tunic Front
 Fold the **front template** down the _center line_, and mark the half-way point on each shoulder.
 Overlap the **front template** with pattern piece **#3** so that the _center lines_ and the _bottom edges_ of both pieces are aligned.
 Add another mark to the _bottom edge_ of the **front template** along the right edge of **#3**.

+Set **#3** aside.

+Draw a dotted line between the two marks (being sure to mirror it on both sides of the front template).
+This marks the seam line for the double yoke.

+>**NOTE:** This dotted line is for reference only, DO NOT CUT ANYTHING ON THIS LINE!!!

 <div style="text-align: center">
 	<svg id="PatternPiece__2-3" style="width: 186px">
 		<path